 our hashtag on Twitter is #ChangingLivesForGood

 Being built relatively recently, and internally refurbished in December 2012, our church building is comfortable, warm and well equipped.
-During the week, as well as church services, it hosts our "Seedlings" group of parents/carers & toddlers (Thursdays 10-11.30am), the Christian Union of nearby Petroc (formerly North Devon College) on Wednesday lunchtimes, and "Open Doors" a monthly social gathering (first Thursday 2-4pm), as well as occasional concerts, meetings, and workshops on personal and church spiritual growth.
+In non-Covid times, during the week, as well as church services, it hosts our "Seedlings" group of parents/carers & toddlers (Thursdays 10-11.30am), the Christian Union of nearby Petroc (formerly North Devon College) on Wednesday lunchtimes, and "Open Doors" a monthly social gathering (first Thursday 2-4pm), as well as occasional concerts, meetings, and workshops on personal and church spiritual growth.
 There is an on-site car park, with nearby free on street parking available at weekends & late evenings.
 We have large print materials and a full hearing loop available, but our toilet in church does not have wheelchair access.
+Thanks to an exceptionally strong 4G mobile internet signal, we have been able to offer fully interactive worship between those in the building and those at home using Zoom.
+You will find details of how to join that connection amongst the detail about our services posted on this site, on in our magazine (also available online).